pomonahci/EyeWrite/README.md

 When creating the URL, just make sure these tags are included anywhere (except for prm) in the URL verbatim as you see here:
 Visualization Triggers:
 - vis = 4 number string with indices as follows in order:
-    - mouse vs gaze: 0 v 1
+    - nothing vs gaze: 0 v 1
     - hollow vs solid: 0 v 1
     - all same color vs all unique: 0 v 1
     - no change vs deterministic change vs overlap color change : 0 1 2